 Low cost: compared to dedicated instruments, due to fierce market competition for computers and mobile devices like smartphones or tablets.
 Furthermore, these devices can be used for additional tasks associated with the virtual instrument, and can communicate with as many data acquisition units as necessary, though not simultaneously.
 In comparison, a conventional oscilloscope with storage systems costs around the same as a PC, requires transducers and has very limited functionality.

 Portability: the solution runs on tablets or smartphones, units with major processing capacity and a size and weight that make them much more easy to handle than a multimeter.

 Safety: once the unit is installed it is not necessary to have it on hand to see the values and the tablet-based user interface is disconnected from the electrical measurements; it is comfortable, lightweight and highly functional.

-Wireless communication: using Wi¬Fi or Bluetooth technology, greatly facilitating access to current data or data stored by the data acquisition unit.
+Wireless communication: using Wi-Fi or wireless communication technology, greatly facilitating access to current data or data stored by the data acquisition unit.